trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 // requirements, use this instead of presentCredential: val preferredVC = savedCredentials.atIndex(0) interaction.presentCredentialUnsafe(preferredVC)

+// verifer Acknowledgment
+interaction.acknowledgment() // get the Acknowledgment object

+// use this API to get the opaque string, which needs to be submitted to the Acknowledgment APIs val ackTkn = interaction.acknowledgment().serialize()

+val ack = Acknowledgment(ackTkn)

+ack.noConsent()() // user declines the share request ack.noMatchingCredential()() // no matching credentials found
 ```

 ###### Read scope and add custom scope claims